ppy/osu-wiki/wiki/Beatmap_Spotlights/Seasons/2022_Winter/en.md

 ## Weekly multiplayer lobbies

-As of now, joining the weekly multiplayer lobbies requires participants to download and install [osu! (lazer release)](https://github.com/ppy/osu/releases).
+As of now, joining the weekly multiplayer lobbies requires participants to download and install [osu!(lazer)](https://github.com/ppy/osu/releases).

 1. Every 2 weeks of a season, a single playlist lobby is opened.
 Everyone can participate for the entire week.
    - After the first wave of lobbies, playlists will be opened again on a weekly basis.